 The update of the risk-benefit assessment should take the identified new risks in consideration and labeling updates implemented as required.

-Whenever a statistically significant increase in the frequency or severity of incidents or of unexpected undesirable side effects is identified and confirmed according to the manufacturer internal procedures, the manufacturer should conduct a full assessment on impact of the trend on the benefit-risk ratio of the product and shall draw up a trend report as defined in the Article 88/83 of the MDR/IVDR.
+Whenever a statistically significant increase in the frequency or severity of incidents or of unexpected undesirable side effects/erroneous result is identified and confirmed according to the manufacturer internal procedures, the manufacturer should conduct a full assessment on impact of the trend on the benefit-risk ratio of the product and shall draw up a trend report as defined in the Article 88/83 of the MDR/IVDR.

-How to link the PMS plan with the trend reporting process?
+How is the PMS plan linked with the trend reporting process?

 Taking into account the requirement of Post Market Surveillance (PMS) (MDR and IVDR, Chapter VII: Post-market surveillance, vigilance, and market surveillance) manufacturers do not only need to perform trend reporting as per Articles 88 for MDR and Article 83 for IVDR, but they must also include in the PMS plan the methods and protocols to manage the events subject to trend reporting.
 This includes the methods and protocols to be used to establish any statistically significant increase in the frequency or severity of incidents as well as the observation period (per Annex III, Section 1.1 b: Technical Documentation on Post-Market Surveillance).